Shad Polier: Personal life and death

 Polier "emphasized the strong parallels between the African-American and Jewish experiences and his belief that liberty and freedom can exist only when all citizens hold equal rights."

 He served the World Jewish Congress, including its Executive and Governing Council), chair of its budget and finance commission, and honorary chair of its national governing council.
 He also served on the boards of the Conference on Jewish Material Claims against Germany and of the Memorial Foundation for Jewish Culture.

-In 1937, he married Justine Wise Polier, daughter of Rabbi Stephen Wise and Louise Waterman Wise.
+In 1937, he married Justine Wise, daughter of Rabbi Stephen Wise and Louise Waterman Wise.
 He died on June 30, 1976, at his home in New York City.

 Correspondence in his papers include letters exchanged with El Mehdi Ben Aboud (Ambassador of Morocco), Roy Wilkins, Thurgood Marshall, Felix Frankfurter, Hubert Humphrey, John Haynes Holmes, Martin Luther King Jr., Eleanor Roosevelt, Rabbi Stephen S. Wise, and Adlai E. Stevenson.